- Address: Réservations par internet seulement

 At the bottom of the page, while not related to weather information, a copy of the output of our seismograph.
 Chile is a very active zone, and we have often magnitude 4 earthquakes, sometimes 5, and even some times 6 and stronger.

 Date: 30-11-21, Time: 18:29:18, Current T: 27.0 C

 Fith, just in these few cases each year... rain (that thing when water drops fall from the sky).
 Look at it, these days we have lots of it, the rest of the year it is a flat line.

 One can find sources of weather for San Pedro (in reality I believe it must be more for Calama), on the wunderground site.
 Here is an image of the cloudiness above northern Chile, courtesy from the European Southern Observatory.
 As you know our observatory is quite close to Chajnantor.
 If the date and time is not good, refresh your page.

-Our all sky camera is an OMEA from Alcor System, using the skywatch software from the same company.
-It has an autoiris allowing to see correctly both during day and night.
-I still have a few adjustments to make when the sky gets better and I can see stars.
+Since mid June 2017, our all sky camera is an ALPHEA from Alcor System, using the skywatch software from the same company.
 You can download the last video sequence here (do a right click on the link, then save link as...)

 |1 / ??||Speed|

 NELM means "Naked Eye Limiting Magnitude".
 The system measures only when the sun is down.